 Siege warfare played a massive role in history.
 Some of the most iconic battles in our past have involved sieges.
 This has crept into the fantasy genre too, and over the years, many an author has included epic siege battles in their stories.
 Below, we’ll take a look at examples of sieges in writing.

 We’ll also examine the ins and outs of siege warfare—how castles were defended and how they were overcome.

-If you’d like to learn more about castles and applying them to fantasy writing, see my two guides:
+If you’d like to learn more about castles and how to use them in your fantasy writing, see my two related guides:

 Examples Of Siege Warfare In The Fantasy Genre